-Roller and ice skating are much-loved Girl Scout activities.
+Roller and ice skating are much loved Girl Scout activities.
 They are also a very common activity for injuries and insurance claims, so always plan ahead and stress safety.
-Indoor skating, whether ice skating or roller skating will most likely not required a helmet.
+Indoor skating, whether ice skating or roller skating, will most likely not require a helmet.
 If the facility offers safety gear, including helmets or wrist guards, always opt to take the safety gear for girls.
-Always check with your council for prior approval for outdoor ice skating and roller skating - especially when planning to ice skate on frozen lakes.
+Always check with your council for prior approval for outdoor ice skating and roller skating, especially when planning to ice skate on frozen lakes.

 Know where to skate.
 Connect with your Girl Scout council for site suggestions.
-Also, to find a skating rink by region, visit the rink locator link at rinktime.com.
 Girls skate at night only in well-lit areas.
 For skating on frozen lakes, always select a site designated for skating and confirm temperature and ice conditions are safe for skating.
-Prior approval from your councils is required for skating on frozen lakes.
+Prior approval from your council is required for skating on frozen lakes.